sh3ngsh3ng/Project-1/README.md

 Nevertheless, mobile responsiveness was achieved, albeit more tediously.
 A very expensive and valuable lesson!

-# Possible Improvements:
+# Incomplete + Possible Improvements:
-- Ensure better mobile responsiveness for more screen sizes
+- (incomplete) Ensure better mobile responsiveness for the smallest screen size.
+- (incomplete) Link pages in the navbar are deactivated as the pages are not ready.
+- (incomplete) Tutorial Page
+- (incomplete) Contact Us page
 - Addition of Cafe Hopping function
     - Another function that was conceptualize was the function to allow user to plan their cafe hopping journey using the app
-- Addition of Tutorial Page (not yet started)
-- Addition of Contact Us page (uncompleted)

 # Credits & Acknowledgements
 I would like to acknowledge the lead instructor Mr Paul, teaching assistant Sam and all my classmates for providing guidance and emotional support during the duration of this project.